dhondta/webgrep/README.md

                         print NUM lines of output context

 Web options:
+  -r, --local-resources
-  --external-resources  also download non-same-origin resources --cookie COOKIE       use a session cookie in the HTTP headers --referer REFERER     provide the referer in the HTTP headers
+                        also grep local resources (same-origin) -R, --all-resources   also grep all resources (even non-same-origin) --include-headers     also grep HTTP headers --cookie COOKIE       use a session cookie in the HTTP headers --referer REFERER     provide the referer in the HTTP headers